 - 1. There are limited circumstances where schools and colleges will need to carry out new checks on existing staff.
 These are when: - a. an individual working at the school or college moves from a post that was not regulated activity with children into work which is considered to be regulated activity with children.
-In such circumstances, the relevant checks for that regulated activity must be carried out; - b. there has been a break in service of 12 weeks or more; or - c. there are concerns about an individual's suitability to work with children. - 2.
-For colleges, an individual moving from a position that did not involve the provision of education to one that does, must be treated as if that individual were a new member of staff and all required pre-appointment checks must be carried out. - 6.21 Use of school premises for non-school activities - We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep children safe.
-Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings -GOV.UK (www.gov.uk) - 2.
-When services or activities are provided by the governing body or proprietor, under the direct supervision or management of their school or college staff, our normal arrangements for child protection will apply.
+In such circumstances, the relevant checks for that regulated activity must be carried out; - b. there has been a break in service of 12 weeks or more; or - c. there are concerns about an individual's suitability to work with children.

+6.21 Use of school premises for non-school activities

+- We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep children safe.
+Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings GOV.UK (www.gov.uk) - 2.
+When services or activities are provided by the governing body, under the direct supervision or management of their school or college staff, our normal arrangements for child protection will apply.
 However, where services or activities are provided separately by another body this is not necessarily the case.

-The governing body should therefore seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school or college on these matters where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll or attend the college.
-The governing body or proprietor should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+The governing body should therefore seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
+The governing body or proprietor should also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
 The guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that schools and colleges should expect these providers to have in place.